apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-PrincipalId.md

   "description" : "sample",
   "usernameAttributeProvider" : {
     "@class" : "org.apereo.cas.services.DefaultRegisteredServiceUsernameProvider",
-    "canonicalizationMode" : "NONE"
+    "canonicalizationMode" : "NONE",
+    "scope": "example.org"
   }
 }
 ```

 If you do not need to adjust the behavior of this provider (i.e. to modify the `canonicalization` mode),
 then you can leave out this block entirely.
+Furthermore, if you do not need the final value to be scoped to the defined value,
+you may also leave out the `scope` value.

 ## Encrypted